vimalptl/myjs/nj_html/README.md

 * '/lib/data.js  :  Instead of database we will be using files to store data, this is the file handling object.
 This will use the .data directory for storage.
 * '/lib/server.js' :  Server Init and functions
 * './.data/'    :  .data directory was create with sub directory of /users, /checks and /tokens to store appropriate data from request calls.
 Eventually this can be a database call.
-* './.template/' :   Server html templates based on path set in server.js
+* './template/' :   Server html templates based on path set in server.js
+* './public/' : Static Content such as app.css, app.js, images
 ## Service requirement - TODO

 * Content Type: HTML
+[accountCreate] - Create Account
+[accountDeleted] - Delete an existing account [accountEdit] - Edit an account
+[checksCreate] - Create checks to monitor for this user [checksEdit] - Edit existing checks for this user [checksList] - List out all the checks being monitored for this user [sessionCreate] - Login creates a session token [sessionDelete] - Logout deletes the session token

 * Content Type: JSON
 * api/users